SICTIAM/ozwillo-doc/_includes/3-provisioning.md

 #### #3bis Provider dismiss
 {: #s3-3bis-provider-dismiss}

-If the instance creation has failed for some reason during [step #2](#s3-2-provider-provisioning), the provider must issue a DELETE request on the instance registration URL so that Ozwillo does not show endless "pending" instance creation requests:
+If the instance creation has failed for some reason during [step #2](#s3-2-provider-provisioning), the provider must issue a DELETE request on the instance registration URL so that the platform does not show endless "pending" instance creation requests:

 ##### Request command

-The following HTTP request is sent from the provider to Ozwillo.
+The following HTTP request is sent from the provider to the platform.

 <pre>
 DELETE /apps/pending-instance/{instance_id} HTTP/1.1